 It is the largest tourist attraction in the region, with over 70 buildings, and more than 110,000 museum pieces.
 Visitors walk through the visitors centre and step out into a Village of yesteryear.
 The street with the old post office, barber, butcher and general store will bring back memories for many, however there is much more including an exhibition from the Queensland Prison’s Museum, the old Caboolture Hospital, several cottages that were moved from various sites around Caboolture, the old Caboolture Railway Station, and a popular exhibit with models of ships from the First Fleet to arrive in Sydney in 1788.

-The Feather Club Museum is the only one of its kind in the Southern Hemisphere, and opposite the Military Museum is a memorial to the animals and birds lost in wars – one of the first such memorials in Australia.
+The Bird & Poultry Museum (Feather Clubs Association of Qld Inc) is the only one of its kind in the Southern Hemisphere, and opposite the Military Museum is a memorial to the animals and birds lost in wars – one of the first such memorials in Australia.

 It is a popular destination for many schools allowing the students to learn about early Australian history and in particular the history of the local area.
 Schools can select from a wide range of activities including re-enactments, gem sieving at the Gem Club, assisting with washing duties in the old time laundry, learning about the dairy industry, watching the blacksmith and old printery in action and other activities.

 We have a number of excellent Venue Hire facilities available.
 For weddings there are two chapels to choose from, there is the historical St Lawrence Chapel Or the beautiful Bush Chapel and our spectacular garden settings.
 You can also have use of one of the other venues to hold your reception or other special function: There is the very popular Bush Hotel the Historical Stanmore Hall for conferences and other gatherings there is our Function Room.